cardano-scaling/hydra/docs/adr/2022-12-05_021-Bounded-transaction-validity-on-Hydra-protocol-transactions.md

 ## Decision

 - Use the specification formula on-chain.

 - Configure the contestation period (number of seconds) on the `hydra-node`, e.g. via a `--contestation-period` command line option.

 - Lower tx bound should be the last known slot as reported by the `cardano-node`.

 - Upper tx bound is the current time + minimum between `contestationPeriod` and `maxGraceTime`.

 - When submitting the `InitTx` make sure to use `--contestation-period` value from our node's flag.

 - If other nodes observe `OnInitTx` and the `contestationPeriod` value does not match with their `--contestation-period` setting - ignore `InitTx`.

 - Rename `closeGraceTime` to `maxGraceTime` since we are using it also for upper bound of a contest tx.

 ## Consequences

 - Not any positive number of seconds is a valid contestation period any more!

+- Upper tx validity of close transaction is the minimum between `maxGraceTime` and `contestationPeriod` and this needs to be _good enough_ value with respect to running network.
+This is a consequence required by the ledger when constructing transactions since we cannot convert arbitrary point in times to slots.

 - All parties need to aggree on contestation period before trying to run a Head protocol otherwise InitTx will be ignored.
-- Upper tx bound is `min (contestationPeriod, maxGraceTime)` which should be good enough value considering `contestationPeriod` needs to be _in sync_ with the current network.